rd--/hmt/md/scala.md

 # midi-table <a id="midi-table"></a>

-Table with 128 entries mapping midi-note-number to either frequency or MTS values.
+Table with 128 entries mapping midi-note-number to either fractional-midi, frequency or MTS values.

 MTS (MIDI-TUNING-STANDARD) values are (midi-note-number,positive-cents).